 Wills, Trusts, and Other Gifts

 Businesses and corporations are some of our strongest allies in building thriving, nature-rich communities here in the Columbia River region.
-Our Corporate Partnerships program offers creative ways for companies to declare their commitment to conservation.
-We also offer Corporate Sponsorships that provide visibility around our marquee events, including our Wild Splendor Gala, our annual picnic, and our unique slate of tours out on the land.
+Our Corporate Sponsorships provide visibility around our marquee events, including our Wild Splendor Gala.

 It’s easy to make a gift of stock to Columbia Land Trust—and there are big benefits to you.
 A gift of appreciated stock allows you to make a larger contribution than a cash donation; it also helps you save on taxes.
-These instructions contain all the information you’ll need to transfer your stock.
-If you have any questions or need additional help with your stock transfer, please contact Data Administrator Pete LaRose or call him at 360-567-1571.
+Use our online tool to transfer your stock today.
+If you have any questions or need additional help with your stock transfer, please contact Advancement Director Keith Daly at email@example.com or call 360-213-1203.

 Give Through Your Workplace

 Many employers offer matching programs or other incentives for charitable giving.
 Whether you’re an employee looking to amplify the impact of your gift or an employer looking to establish or grow your corporate giving program, we’d love to hear from you.
-Reach out to Annual Campaign & Foundations Manager Amy McCormick at 360-213-1204.
+Reach out to Advancement Director Keith Daly at email@example.com or call 360-213-1203.